Today, when customers visit a store, there’s a high likelihood that they’ll make a payment using their card, whether it’s debit or credit.

 What’s the technology behind EMV signature and chip cards?

-Chip and signature cards use EMV technology, the successor to magstripe cards.
+Chip-and-signature cards use EMV technology, the successor to magstripe cards.
 Created partly by Europay, Mastercard, and Visa, EMV technology standards were pushed by the three credit card companies, leading to rapid adoption nationwide.

 EMV-enabled smart cards work together with the payment terminal by creating a one-time code that’s encrypted (a token or cryptogram).
 This dynamic token is then decoded either online or offline, and once it’s verified, you can complete your purchase.

 While both cards have the embedded microchips and can be read by EMV chip terminals, there are some key differences when it comes to how each card completes a transaction.
-Let’s look at a quick example to make it easier to understand.

-On the other hand, if your customer inserts their card and then has to put in a personal identification number, or a PIN, that means they have a chip and PIN card.
+On the other hand, if your customer inserts their card and then has to put in a personal identification number, or a PIN, that means they have a chip-and-PIN card.

-Most debit cards in the U.S. generally use chip and pin EMV tech, while credit cards tend to utilize chip and signature EMV technology, although this isn’t a hard-and-fast rule.
+Most debit cards in the U.S. generally use chip-and-pin EMV tech, while credit cards tend to utilize chip-and-signature EMV technology, although this isn’t a hard-and-fast rule.

 The advantage of having a card like this means that you can easily switch between settings depending on what country you are in.
-Otherwise, opting for a PIN priority card may make more sense if you travel abroad a lot, since many other countries use a PIN verification system.
+Otherwise, opting for a PIN-priority card may make more sense if you travel abroad a lot, since many other countries use a PIN verification system.

-While this article is mostly focused on chip and signature payments, chip and PIN cards are growing more popular in recent years, partly to make credit and debit cards more compatible on a global level, but also due to security.
-So, let’s take a quick dive into chip and PIN cards.
+While this article is mostly focused on chip-and-signature payments, chip-and-PIN cards are growing more popular in recent years, partly to make credit and debit cards more compatible on a global level, but also due to security.
+So, let’s take a quick dive into chip-and-PIN cards.

-What do I need to know about chip and PIN payments?
+What do I need to know about chip-and-PIN payments?

-As with chip and signature cards, chip and PIN credit cards are based on EMV technology and started to become popular in Europe in 1993.
-Chip and PIN cards provide an extra layer of security to both the old magnetic swipe cards and chip and signature cards by having both a microchip and PIN requirement.
+As with chip and signature cards, chip-and-PIN credit cards are based on EMV technology and started to become popular in Europe in 1993.
+Chip-and-PIN cards provide an extra layer of security to both the old magnetic swipe cards and chip-and-signature cards by having both a microchip and PIN requirement.

 This means that not only is there the unique token generated for each transaction, you also have a (generally) 4- or 6-digit PIN number that only you should know, providing even greater fraud protection.

-How is fraud handled with chip and signature payments?
+How is fraud handled with chip-and-signature payments?

 In other words, merchants or business owners who use payment terminals that only accept magnetic swipe credit cards would be at fault should a credit card fraud dispute arise, as these are no longer the most secure way to process payments.
 As fully switching to chip card readers will take several years, it’s likely that you’ll continue to see payment solutions that combine both forms of technology in one way or another.

-Which EMV Point of Sale terminal should I use?
+Which EMV point-of-sale terminal should I use?

 By ensuring that you can handle credit card transactions utilizing the latest and most secure payments technology to keep you and your customers’ data security front and center, you’ll be able to limit your liability should the worst happen.